-- (a) Vacancies greater than 12 months will be posted at the University for a period of at least 5 Working Days on the Human Resources Services' website and in such other sources as the Employer considers appropriate.
-The Employer may specify on the posting that applications are restricted to current Bargaining Unit Employees. - (b) The job posting shall include the following information: - i. job title, department, description of the position, and job description number; - ii. salary grade and range; - iii. required qualifications, skills, ability, and relevant job experience; - iv. normally scheduled daily and weekly hours of work; - the normal daily start and end times and other information relevant to the schedule of the position;
+- (a) Vacancies of 6 months or greater will be posted at the University for a period of at least 5 Working Days on the Human Resources Services' website and in such other sources as the Employer considers appropriate.
+The Employer may specify on the posting that applications are restricted to current Bargaining Unit Employees. - (b) The job posting shall include the following information: - i. job title, Department, description of the position, and job description number; - ii. salary grade and range; - iii. required qualifications, skills, ability, and relevant job experience; - iv. normally scheduled daily and weekly hours of work; - v. the normal daily start and end times and other information relevant to the schedule of the position; - vi. the current location of the job; - vii.
+Employment Type pursuant to Article 3.02; - viii. date the position is anticipated to be filled; - ix. closing date of the competition, i.e. job posting; - x. the restriction of applications to current Employees, if applicable; and - xi. the job is in the Unifor Local 5555 Unit 1 Bargaining Unit.

-- vi. the current location of the job; - vii.
-Employment Type pursuant to Article 3.02; - viii. date the position is anticipated to be filled; - ix. closing date of the competition, i.e. job posting; - x. the restriction of applications to current Employees, if applicable; and - xi. the job is in the Unifor Local 5555 Unit 1 Bargaining Unit. - (c) In the event a vacancy is posted without the above information, or with incorrect information, upon Human Resources Services being notified of the error during the initial posting period, the job posting will be corrected and re-posted for at least 5 Working Days. - (d) For posted positions, a copy of the current job description will be made available upon request. - (e) When a new faculty member joins the University from an external employer, they may bring with their pre-existing team members who will then be appointed to positions in the Bargaining Unit without the requirement to post the position(s).
+- (c) In the event a vacancy is posted without the above information, or with incorrect information, upon Human Resources Services being notified of the error during the initial posting period, the job posting will be corrected and re-posted for at least 5 Working Days. - (d) For posted positions, a copy of the current job description will be made available upon request. - (e) When a new faculty member joins the University from an external employer, they may bring with their pre-existing team members who will then be appointed to positions in the Bargaining Unit without the requirement to post the position(s).
 Such new positions will not be considered vacancies.
 The foregoing shall also apply to a new faculty member's Spouse.
 No Unifor Unit 1 Employee is subject to layoff as a result of this clause.
-The Unit 1 Chairperson will be notified prior to the appointment(s) to a Unit 1 position. - (f) To be eligible to apply for posted vacancies, Employees must have completed their probationary period. - (g) The Employer may temporarily fill any position or vacancy for a period of less than 12 months (effective May 2, 2021: 6 months) or may determine that a vacancy which has been posted will not be filled. - i.
+The Unit 1 Chairperson will be notified prior to the appointment(s) to a Unit 1 position. - (f) To be eligible to apply for posted vacancies, Employees must have completed their probationary period. - (g) The Employer may temporarily fill any position or vacancy for a period of less than 6 months or may determine that a vacancy which has been posted will not be filled. - i.
 Notwithstanding 18.03(a), the appointment of an Employee in the Bargaining Unit may be extended without the requirement to post the position.
-For example, a Short-Term Employee extended beyond 12 months, shall convert to Limited-Term status, effective the first day following the 12-month period.
+For example, a Short-Term Employee extended beyond 12 months, shall convert to Limited-Term status, effective at the time of extension/offer.
 An Employee will be eligible for the applicable collective agreement entitlements in accordance with their status. - (h) The Employer agrees that it will not use a series of temporary appointments to circumvent creating a position to be filled by a Bargaining Unit Employee.
-The Employer agrees a temporary appointment may be extended past 12 months (effective May 2, 2021: 6 months) with the agreement of the Union.
+The Employer agrees a temporary appointment may be extended past 6 months with the agreement of the Union.